-Shortly, a program specifically designed to track approximate error propagation and runtimes of each of the components will be developed.
+Once the entire basic routine is complete, a program specifically designed to track approximate error propagation and runtimes of each of the components will be developed.
 For the majority of the routines used in the program, strict error bounds can be calculated, and for the remaining algorithms error can be accurately estimated.
 For all subproblems, as well as the entire routine, plots of runtime versus precision will be generated to examine the efficacy of each routine.
 For the final program, random polygonal generation will be used to dynamically test the program for a range of inputs.